-RecoMed take-back scheme for PVC medical devicesIn the UK more than 30 hospitals participate in the RecoMed take-back scheme for disposable non-infectious PVC medical devices.
+RecoMed take-back scheme for PVC medical devicesIn the UK around 40 hospitals participate in the RecoMed take-back scheme for disposable non-infectious PVC medical devices.
 Hospitals that are part of RecoMed collect and recycle PVC oxygen masks, oxygen tubing and IV bags.
-After collection, the PVC waste is turned into tree ties for the horticultural industry.
-So far, the collected and recycled PVC in the UK equates more than 550,000 oxygen masks.
-The programme is funded by VinylPlus® and conducted by a partnership between Axion Consulting and the British Plastics Federation.
+So far, the collected and recycled PVC in the UK equates more than 700,000 oxygen masks.
+The programme is funded by VinylPlus®.

 The RecoMed scheme has won recognition from several organisations within the healthcare and waste management sectors.
 Awards include the Barema & AAGBI Environmental Award, the National Recycling Award for waste prevention and the CIWM Sustainability and Resources Award for best recycling project.